Description

 Nearly every topic in Employment Evidence is supported with multiple forms, and digital copies of the book’s forms and checklists can be accessed and modified using your favorite word processor.

-REVISION 19 HIGHLIGHTS
+REVISION 22 HIGHLIGHTS

 Summary Judgment

-- Based on estoppel
+- Claims precluded/not precluded based on judicial estoppel

 Administrative Decisions and Materials